robipozzi/windfire-restaurants-devops/aws/SingleZonePubSubnets/README.md

 ![](images/AWS-robipozzi_windfire-restaurants.png)

-The following files and scripts are provided for Terraform experimentations with AWS:
+The following files and scripts are provided to support AWS architecture provisioning using Terraform:
-* **provision.sh** - this script runs Terraform configurations.
-It actually runs Terraform *Infrastructure as Code* configurations against AWS and requires 2 parameters:
+* **provision.sh** - this script runs Terraform *Infrastructure as Code* configurations against AWS and requires 2 parameters:
     * **AWS API KEY** : this is the API Key ID which needs to be generated through AWS IAM service and associated with an AWS User with the appropriate authorizations.
     * **AWS API SECRET**: this is the API Secret associated with the API Key
 * *aws.tf* - Terraform configuration that defines AWS provider parameters used by all Terraform configurations